danieljanes/dqn-agent-navigation/Report.md

 **Fixed Q-Targets** stabilize the training process by using fixed parameters to calculate target values during training.

+**Exploration/Exploitation** is controlled using parameter espilon.
+Epsilon slowly decreases from 1.0 to 0.01 after every episode.

+**Policy Refinement** happens after every episode.
+This can be customized by setting the value of `UPDATE_EVERY` to values `>1`.

 **Double Q-learning** avoids overestimation of action values.
-This helps especially in early stages of training where the Q-values proposed by the model are not representative of the underlying Markov Process yet.
+This especially helps during early stages of training when the Q-values proposed by the model are not representative of the underlying Markov Process yet.
 By using separate networks for choosing an action and evaluating an action the training becomes more stable and converges faster.

-**Exploration/Exploitation** is controlled using parameter espilon.
-Epsilon slowly decreases from 1.0 to 0.01 after every episode.

-**Policy Refinement** happens after every second episode.
+One can compare training with and without Double Q-learning by setting the boolean `DOUBLE_Q_LEARNING` (in file [agent.py](src/navigation/agent.py)) to `True` or `False` respectively.

 ### Training Runs